Skip to content

 Ban on Engineered Stone: Protecting Workers’ Health

-Deeming the risks associated with engineered stone unacceptable, Queensland will not adopt a transitional period for the ban.
-The ban means that from 1 July, work with engineered stone in the manufacturing, supply, processing, and installation of benchtops, panels and slabs must cease even if contracts were entered into prior to the ban date.
+There is no transitional period in Queensland.
+The means that as of 1 July 2024, work with engineered stone in the manufacturing, supply, processing, and installation of benchtops, panels and slabs must cease even if contracts were entered into prior to the ban date.

 The ban on engineered stone is effective 1 July, 2024.